whanley/RDF-tutorial/tutorial-text.md

 (It's easiest to use a simple text editor to do this work.
 For more on simple text editing, see this [plain text tutorial](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)).

 This translation starts with a *declaration*, which is a list of abbreviations that explains the vocabulary we use.
 Just as we did in step 2, we're going to invent some vocabulary to describe the information we've found.
-We're going to assign that invented vocabulary to our own namespace, which we'll call "db".
+We're going to assign that invented vocabulary to our own namespace, which we'll call "mydb".
 (One pleasure of RDF is that it's easy to invent terms as you go along, and fix or reconcile them later—I'll give an example of that below).
-Make a declaration.
 RDF allows you to invent your own classification scheme as you go along.
 That classification scheme lives in your own "namespace," and your first job is to declare that namespace.
 Make up a name for your namespace and enter it at the top in the following format: `@prefix mydb: <http://myowndata.org#>`.
 You can use whatever letters you want for "mydb" and whatever address you want for "myowndata.org" (the http:// does not need to refer to a real website).

 Although you can invent your own vocabulary (what computer scientists call "schema") for everything,  there are quite a few well-made schemas in common use.
 It is good practice to adopt their terms whenever you can.
 In this example, we will use three of the leading schemas: [rdf and rdfs](https://www.w3.org/TR/rdf-schema/) and [foaf](http://xmlns.com/foaf/spec/) (friend of a friend).
 Eventually, you might want to dig deeper into the features of these schemas.
 For now, let's see how they can be implemented into the list we produced on step 2.